msh-contrib/xeon/readme.md

 it will read your requires, build dependency graph, resolve it and generate `./build/build.sh` file,

-that you can run with `bash`.
+that you can run with `bash`

-Also, there is a watching option
+also, there is a watching option

-just add `--watch` flag to previous cmd and it will watch for changes in required files and build bundle on a fly.
+just add `--watch` flag to previous cmd and it will watch for changes in required files and build bundle on a fly

-If your'd like to require external source, just type
+if you'd like to require external source, just type

 ```sh
 require('http://domain.com/folder/my_script.sh')